 Alternative Therapies

-Alternative therapies, such as acupuncture, massage therapy, and physical therapy, can complement conventional medical treatments.
-These therapies aim to reduce pain, improve mobility, and promote overall well-being.
+Alternative treatments, such as acupuncture, massage therapy, and physical therapy, can complement traditional medical treatments.
+These therapies target pain reduction, improved movement, and better general health.

 - Acupuncture